 The Return to Campus Team will take responsibility for planning fall operations; it will also continue to monitor and plan for our immediate needs as a result of the pandemic.
 Multiple subgroups are working through scenarios, including work schedules and employee physical distancing elements, testing and contact tracing, academic delivery, class sizes, classroom set-ups, hybrid delivery models, the academic calendar, residence hall and dining accommodations, move-in and welcome week activities, use of common campus spaces and student organization activities, as well as medical testing and more.

 Since a resurgence of COVID-19 in the fall is possible, teams are investigating how to continue quality instruction if that happens.
 Ongoing updates and details are available in the communications section.
-To learn more about the coronavirus, symptoms, treatment, prevention, travel information and FAQs, please use the links in the navigation bar above.

 This page is intended to provide information about the novel coronavirus, precautions that are being taken and prevention measures you can take, as well as information on the effects of measures various governments are taking to stem the outbreak.